 "During our regular verification of accounts, we couldn't verify your information.
 Please click here to update and verify your information."

 Have you received an email with a similar message?
-It's a scam called "phishing" — and it involves Internet fraudsters who send spam or pop-up messages to lure personal information (credit card numbers, bank account information, Social Security number, passwords, or other sensitive information) from unsuspecting victims.
+It's a scam called "phishing."
+Phishing involves Internet fraudsters who send spam or pop-up messages to lure personal information from unsuspecting victims.
+Personal information could include credit card numbers, bank account information, Social Security number, passwords, or other sensitive information.

-According to the Federal Trade Commission (FTC), the nation's consumer protection agency, phishers send an email or pop-up message that claims to be from a business or organization that you may deal with — for example, an Internet service provider (ISP), bank, online payment service, or even a government agency.
+According to the Federal Trade Commission (FTC), the nation's consumer protection agency, phishers send an email or pop-up message that claims to be from a business or organization that you may deal with.
+For example, they may pose as an Internet service provider (ISP), bank, online payment service, or even a government agency.
 The message may ask you to "update," "validate," or "confirm" your account information.
 Some phishing emails threaten a dire consequence if you don't respond.
 The messages direct you to a website that looks just like a legitimate organization's site.
 But it isn't.
-It's a bogus site whose sole purpose is to trick you into divulging your personal information so the operators can steal your identity and run up bills or commit crimes in your name.
+It's a bogus site whose sole purpose is to trick you into divulging your personal information.
+Then, the operators can steal your identity and run up bills or commit crimes in your name.

 You can learn more about how to protect yourself and your business with these brochures and helpful links: